josephsl/addonUpdater/readme.md

 * Spanish community add-ons catalog
 * Catalogs maintained by NVDA communities in China and Taiwan

+## Version 23.10

+* Changed update notification message to mention NV Access add-on store if running NVDA 2023.2 or later and add-on update source is set to add-on store.

 ## Version 23.09

 * Windows 10 Version 22H2 or later is required.